bensoille/medicine_devops_challenge/WORK_SUMMARY.md

 The current implementation of this facility provides with great advantages, as well as some limitations.
 See [Yet to be done paragraph](README.md#yet-to-be-done)

 ### Pros
+- tabs ordering and production are decoupled, allowing to distribut work in a smart way
 - autoscale correctly, based on computation needs ; no need, no load
 - eventual tabs making delay can be buffered by Kafka, allowing computation of ALL orders, even though patients would stop producing orders or more patients would join in